nextgis/docs_ngweb/source/general.rst

 NextGIS Web is a modular system with several core modules and extensions.
 Extensions could be enabled or disabled on the step of application configuration.
 NextGIS Web components communicate with each other using internal API methods.

-NextGIS WEB is designed to operate in Linux operating system environment (Debian-based distributives are recommended, e.g. Ubuntu
+NextGIS WEB is designed to operate in Linux operating system environment (Debian-based distributives are recommended, e.g. Ubuntu Server).
+Read more in section :ref:`ngw_soft_req`.
-Server 14.04 LTS or higher).
-Reed more. section :ref:`ngw_sys_req`.
 NextGIS Web works in all modern browsers.
 User interface with a published web map :numref:`webmap_sample`.

 .. figure:: _static/webmap_sample.png